Frequently Asked Questions

 On The Ground & Logistics

-Who is at hand during a stay, and how members move between Athens and the islands.
+Who is at hand during a stay, and how clients move between Athens and the islands.

 Who looks after me during the visit?